 Therefore, you should create a “what” statement at the beginning of your content.
 That statement can be as simple as “Door 3 is at the intersection of Avenue X and Street Y”.
-This creates two benefits and curiosity about the topic of your content and appeals to people’s “want to know” factor.
+Having curiosity about a topic is valuable because it creates two benefits: it generates interest in your content and appeals to people’s desire to learn.

-By contrast, you creating the “how” statement makes it difficult to fulfill both benefits.
+In contrast, formulating the “how” statement poses a challenge in achieving both advantages.
 People are taken by surprise, and your marketing message gets diluted.
 Instead, create the “what” statement first and add additional “how” statements as needed.
 For example, you could make the “Door 3 is at the intersection of Avenue X and Street Y”, followed by “Door 3 has average (or declining) income”, then “Door 3 lives in neighborhood Y”.

 You have just created a “call-to-action” statement.
-This is not something that you should begin until the very end of your content after your reader has become engrossed in your content.
+Don’t start this until the end of your content, after your reader is already engaged.

 If you see that keyword, check if it is something you are targeting or targeting a different keyword.
 This will help you ensure that your blog posts are targeting the right people.

 The keywords we are focusing on are keywords with low traffic.
 The more targeted the reader, the better for your blog.
 Keywords that generate a high volume of traffic are perfectly acceptable.
 Target low-traffic keywords to match your blog’s visitor searches and interests.
 Always include a “low traffic” keyword in your post title, followed by a verb and a lowercase “i” at the beginning.
 Example;

 - Look for low traffic keywords, and then a verb, and then the i-style keyword.
 This creates a title that focuses on a low-traffic keyword and then as a verb.